-Subjects who terminate the study early for whatever reason, will be asked to return to the clinic, if they are willing, to complete the final visit (Visit 11).
+If a subject requests to exit the study early for any reason, a Termination CRF must be completed.
 Adverse events and the reason for early termination will be recorded.

 7.3.6 UNSCHEDULED VISIT

 If an unscheduled visit occurs, the reason for the unscheduled visit will be documented.
 If the unscheduled visit is the result of an adverse event, the event will be recorded on the adverse event CRF.